rufousJr/warpwoofwimble/content/pages/Have One On Me/one/goodintentionspavingcompany.md

 > "The Good Intentions Paving Company" is a phrase attributable to the novelist Saul Bellow, from [a letter to fellow novelist Philip Roth][nyr][^letter].
 Bellow is referring to well-meaning literary journalists and interviewers (who nonetheless have 'fucked up again'), but the phrase becomes applicable to all manner of agents and institutions, such as governments, healthcare providers, and universities.
 >
-> Whether the phrase originates with Bellow seems disputable: the author of [this article][wsj] claims to have heard it from Bellow's mouth itself, but still 'do[es't] know that Bellow invented the term'.
+> Whether the phrase originates with Bellow seems disputable: the author of [this article][wsj] claims to have heard it from Bellow's mouth itself, but still 'doesn't know that Bellow invented the term'.
 There doesn’t seem to be any record online of Joanna Newsom mentioning Bellow, even though she is widely known to be well-read and to have found inspiration in literature.[^genius]

 [^letter]: The letter reads in full:
 > January 7, 1984, Chicago